-- In the case of a use not specified in Table No. 38, the Council will determine the parking requirements having regard to the likely demand for parking associated with the proposed development and the characteristics of the roads system in the locality. - The number of parking spaces to be designated for people with disabilities will depend on the building type.
+- In the case of a use not specified in Table No. 39, the Council will determine the parking requirements having regard to the likely demand for parking associated with the proposed development and the characteristics of the roads system in the locality. - The Council will require that convenient, safe and secure parking facilities be provided for coaches and buses where developments are likely to generate significant demand for coach parking.
+The Council will advise applicants on the required design and position on a case-by-case basis having regard to the nature of the development proposed and its location. - The number of parking spaces to be designated for people with disabilities will depend on the building type.
 The recommended provision of reserved parking for people with disabilities is as follows: - Buildings not normally visited by the public: Minimum one space of appropriate dimensions in every 25 standard spaces, up to the first 100 spaces; thereafter, one space per every 100 standard spaces or part thereof. - Shops and other buildings to which the public has access: Minimum one space of appropriate dimensions in the first 25 standard spaces; minimum three in 25-50 standard spaces; minimum five in 50-100 standard spaces; and additional three per every 100 standard spaces in excess thereof. - Premises used by a high proportion of people with disabilities will require a larger than average number of designated spaces.
-The parking requirement for such building types should be calculated in relation to the anticipated demand.
+The parking requirement for such building types should be calculated in relation to the anticipated demand. - In dealing with planning applications for change of use or for replacement buildings, allowance will be made for the former site use in calculating the car parking requirements generated by the new development as extra. - Where the provision of on-site parking is not possible or desirable for design reasons, the Council may, where appropriate, consider the payment of a financial contribution towards the provision of car parking nearby.

-- In dealing with planning applications for change of use or for replacement buildings, allowance will be made for the former site use in calculating the car parking requirements generated by the new development as extra. - Where the provision of on-site parking is not possible or desirable for design reasons, the Council may, where appropriate, consider the payment of a financial contribution towards the provision of car parking nearby. - Parking and service spaces should be located with regard to the safety and security of all and the amenities of adjoining properties. - Large, unbroken areas of hard standing for parking and servicing should be avoided; hard and soft landscaping should be used to break up and/or screen such areas. - Access, parking and servicing areas should be designed to allow for safe and direct pedestrian and cycle access to/from the entrance to the development from the car park and the public road/footpath, if necessary by segregated and/or demarcated pedestrian/cycle routes. - In addition to the general car parking standards, space will be required to be included in the development design for vehicles necessarily involved in the operation of business including the delivery and collection of goods, the carrying out of repairs and maintenance. - Safe, secure and convenient spaces for motorcycle parking should be provided within large parking areas. - Schools, crèches, recreational facilities and other such facilities will be required to make provision for adequate and safe vehicular drop off facilities, in addition to the car parking requirements.
+- Parking and service spaces should be located with regard to the safety and security of all and the amenities of adjoining properties. - Large, unbroken areas of hard standing for parking and servicing should be avoided; hard and soft landscaping should be used to break up and/or screen such areas. - Access, parking and servicing areas should be designed to allow for safe and direct pedestrian and cycle access to/from the entrance to the development from the car park and the public road/footpath, if necessary by segregated and/or demarcated pedestrian/cycle routes. - In addition to the general car parking standards, space will be required to be included in the development design for vehicles necessarily involved in the operation of business including the delivery and collection of goods, the carrying out of repairs and maintenance. - Safe, secure and convenient spaces for motorcycle parking should be provided within large parking areas. - Schools, crèches, recreational facilities and other such facilities will be required to make provision for adequate and safe vehicular drop off facilities, in addition to the car parking requirements.
 Developments with large parking areas should be designed to facilitate safe and convenient pick up and collection of visitors, including by taxi.